yatoxlee/yatoxlee.github.io/README.md

 Some targets at this moment.
 Please focus on the targets concerned with CS here.
 Keep away from the targets like IELTS, etc.

-- [ ] finish studying learnpytorch.io in a month.
-- [ ] After that, be able to read CS papers.
-- [ ] raise Unimplementederror

 ---
 7/3/25